The GoldSilver Team

 First produced in 1997, the coin was originally minted to the “Britannia silver” standard (.986 fine) but was upgraded to pure silver (.999 fine) in 2013.

 In addition to the 1 oz.
 Britannia, the Royal Mint also produces several 2 oz. versions in the “Queen’s Beast” series.
-Of these , we offer the Yale of Beaufort and Falcon of the Plantagenets coins in .9999 fine silver.
+Of these , we offer the Black Bull of Clarence and Falcon of the Plantagenets coins in .9999 fine silver.

 Other silver bullion coins are less frequently traded, but the investor may wish to acquire some, because of a special interest in a country or to add variety to his or her portfolio.
 All are 1 oz. and they include: